ihar-kahadouski/dev-guide/reporting.md

 ## Save launch log

-It is possible to report log to launch.
+It is possible to report log attached to launch.
 To do that use the same log endpoint, but in body do not send `itemUuid`

 ```json